Marfo-Jeff/TemperatureLWPCottonFiberQuality/README.md

-This repository has all the supplementary data related to the manuscript "Optimization of Cotton Planting Dates through Integrated Temperature and Water Stress Conditions: Implications for Fiber Quality in Mississippi."
+This repository has all the supplementary codes and data related to the manuscript "Optimization of Cotton Planting Dates through Integrated Temperature and Water Stress Conditions: Implications for Fiber Quality in Mississippi."